 "I feel so passionate about solving the many issues we face living in this urban world.
 We are facing stressors like never before and we’re seeing this in our skin.

-As one of the earliest natural skincare creators, and orginal founder and formulator of Living Nature, I’ve combined over 3 decades of experience and wisdom to bring to you Power Skin Solutions.
-My passion is to combine science and nature to have powerful extracts and the magic of New Zealand and the energy that we use when we create some of the most active products on the planet."
+As one of the earliest natural skincare creators, and original founder and formulator of Living Nature, I’ve combined over 3 decades of experience and wisdom to bring to you Power Skin Solutions.
+My passion is to combine science and nature.
+The result are powerful extracts and the energy of New Zealand that we use when we create some of the most active products on the planet."

 — Suzanne Hall MNZM Founder

 Our packaging was created from a combination of ideas and features that magical birds of New Zealand – the tui and the huia.
 Because of their personality, the tui is associated with life fulfilment, confidence and spiritual harmony.
 In Māori culture, the tui has powerful significance.
 They act as messengers to the gods in the heavens.
 They were the mediums to help communicate with the gods and goddesses of Māori beliefs.

 “Huia, your destiny is to bring everyone together!”